NonpawitE/intro-to-ai-lab/README.md

 ```
 intro_ai\Scripts\activate
 ```
-* If there's problem about `ExecutionPoliicy` type this in Terminal
+* If there's problem about `ExecutionPoliicy` type this in Terminal, then repeat the step before
 ```
 Set-ExecutionPolicy Unrestricted -Scope CurrentUser
 ```